Architectural drawing: Isometric and axonometric projections

-Traditional drafting techniques used 30–60 and 45 degree set squares, and that determined the angles used in these views.
-Once the adjustable square became common those limitations were lifted.
+Traditional drafting techniques used 30–60 and 45 degree set squares, and this determined the angles used in these views.
+Once the adjustable square became common, those limitations were lifted.

-The axonometric gained in popularity in the twentieth century, not just as a convenient diagram but as a formal presentation technique, adopted in particular by the Modern Movement.
-Axonometric drawings feature prominently in the influential 1970's drawings of Michael Graves, James Stirling and others, using not only straightforward views but worms-eye view, unusually and exaggerated rotations of the plan, and exploded elements.
+The axonometric gained popularity in the twentieth century, not just as a convenient diagram but as a formal presentation technique, adopted in particular by the Modern Movement.
+Axonometric drawings feature prominently in influential 1970s drawings by Michael Graves, James Stirling and others, using not only straightforward views but also worm's-eye views, unusual and exaggerated rotations of the plan, and exploded elements.

 Detail drawings

-Detail drawings show a small part of the construction at a larger scale, to show how the component parts fit together.
-They are also used to show small surface details, for example decorative elements.
-Section drawings at large scale are a standard way of showing building construction details, typically showing complex junctions (such as floor to wall junction, window openings, eaves and roof apex) that cannot be clearly shown on a drawing that includes the full height of the building.
+Detail drawings show a small part of the construction at a larger scale, to show how component parts fit together.
+They are also used to show small surface details, such as decorative elements.
+Section drawings at large scale are a standard way of showing building construction details, typically showing complex junctions such as floor-to-wall junctions, window openings, eaves and roof apexes that cannot be clearly shown on a drawing that includes the full height of the building.
 A full set of construction details needs to show plan details as well as vertical section details.
 One detail is seldom produced in isolation: a set of details shows the information needed to understand the construction in three dimensions.
-Typical scales for details are 1/10, 1/5 and full size.
+Typical scales for details are 1:10, 1:5 and full size.

-In traditional construction, many details were so fully standardized, that few detail drawings were required to construct a building.
-For example, the construction of a sash window would be left to the carpenter, who would fully understand what was required, but unique decorative details of the façade would be drawn up in detail.
-In contrast, modern buildings need to be fully detailed because of the proliferation of different products, methods and possible solutions.
+In traditional construction, many details were standardized, so fewer detail drawings were required to construct a building.
+For example, the construction of a sash window could be left to the carpenter, who would understand what was required, while unique decorative details of the façade would be drawn up in detail.
+In contrast, modern buildings often need to be fully detailed because of the range of different products, methods and possible solutions.